tyru/empty-prompt.vim/README.md

 # empty-prompt.vim

-Mapping plugin to add a mappings only when shell prompt is empty
+Vim plugin to add mappings only when shell prompt is empty

 ## Requirements